 The interface feels designed by people who understand relationships.
 You can send preset flirty messages ( cute, romantic, sexy), schedule romantic reminders, and create couple goals together.
 The app focuses specifically on couples, making it more specialized than generic messaging apps.
 For lovers long-distance wanting romance-focused features with decent privacy, this works beautifully.

-Messages are encrypted and there’s app-level locking so even if someone opens your phone, they can’t get into the chat without your passcode.
+The app encrypts messages and locks chats at the app level, so even if someone opens your phone, they can’t access your chats without your passcode.

 Quick comparison on Secret Chat App for Lovers